kevinhodges/superawesome-challenge/README.md

 ### Performance benchmarking

-In my first implementation using a simple `fs.readFileSync` example2.txt (the big one) took ~20 seconds to complete processing on my machine.
+In my first implementation using a simple `fs.readFileSync` example2.txt (the big one) took ~20 seconds to complete processing on my machine and used ~75MB of memory.
-My second attempt (current version 1.0.0) using a readStream brought the execution time down to ~8 seconds.
+My second attempt (current version 1.0.0) using a readStream brought the execution time down to ~8 seconds and used ~25MB of memory, a significant improvement.

 ### Big O analysis